lijun99/altar2-documentation/docs/cuda/Installation.rst

 Conda(Anaconda/Miniconda) offers an easy way to install Python, packages and libraries on different platforms, especially for users without the admin privilege to their computers.
 We recommend a full version of `Anaconda3 <https://www.anaconda.com/distribution/>`__.
 If disk space is an issue, you may use `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`__ instead.

 If Anaconda3 is not installed, please `download <https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html>`__ and follow the `instructions <https://docs.conda.io/projects/conda/en/latest/user-guide/install/>`__ to install it.
-You may choose to install it under you home directory `${HOME}/anaconda3` (default) or a system directory, e.g., `/opt/anaconda3`.
-The path to the Anaconda3 is set as environmental variable ${CONDA_PREFIX}.
-To check whether Anaconda3 is properly installed and loaded, you may use the following commands
+You may choose to install it under you home directory ``${HOME}/anaconda3`` (default) or a system directory, e.g., ``/opt/anaconda3``.
+The path to the Anaconda3 is set as an environmental variable ``CONDA_PREFIX``.
+To check whether Anaconda3 is properly installed and loaded, you may try the following commands
 ::

     $ which conda